ksinghj/ksinghdev/src/pages/index.md

 templateKey: index-page

 title: Welcome 😎️ I’m Kartar and this is my website.
-description:
-  Hi, so you have found my website.
+description: Hi, so you have found my website.
 It’s still a work in progress but here you are anyway.
 Take a look around, I’m still getting set up but there should be a few blog posts already.
 Hopefully you get a feel for what this is and why I’m doing it.

-  Be sure to check back soon!

 intro:
   blurbs: